KeyLiaoHPC/TPBench/README.md

 ## 5 - Changelog

+### Version 0.61
+- Fix the method of timing the total wall time of the GEMM kernels in groups' test.

+### Version 0.6
+- Add the total wall time output of the GEMM kernels in groups' test.
+- Change the files structure.
+  - Add `tplog.h` and `tplog.c`.
+  - Move the `report_performance` function and `log_step_info` function into above two files.
+- Change the kernel `d_gemmbcast` into `d_gemm_bcast` to unify the kernel names' format.

+### Version 0.5
+- Add `log_step_info` function in group kernels to support recording every rank's every step's datas into a csv file.

+### Version 0.4
+- Add the AVX-2 support of every kernels with AVX-512.

 ### Version 0.3
 - Break all benchmarking target into group and kernels.
 - A easy-to-use command line interface.